-Company formation involves incorporating a business as a limited company (whether limited by shares (Ltd), limited by guarantee (Ltd) or a limited liability partnership (LLP)) and registering this legal entity at Companies House.
+Company formation involves incorporating a business as a limited company and registering it as a legal entity at Companies House.
+There are three options when it comes to the constitution of a limited company:

-Although referred to as a company, once it has been incorporated the law views it to be an individual entity which holds and owns its own assets, liabilities, property, finance and contractual obligations (i.e. it would be incorrect to say that a company's assets are owned by the individual shareholders of the company.
+Although referred to as a company, once incorporated the law views the business as an individual entity that holds and owns its own assets, liabilities, property, finance and contractual obligations (i.e. it would be incorrect to say that a company's assets are owned by the shareholders of the company).

-This is one way in which limited companies differ from sole trader enterprises whereby the owner of this type of business does personally also own its assets, liabilities, property, finance and contractual obligations
+This is one way in which limited companies differ from sole trader enterprises where the business owner owns the assets, liabilities, property, finance and contractual obligations.

-Companies House oversees and ensures the compliance of all UK registered company under company law which varies depending on the jurisdiction of the registrar – companies incorporated in England and Wales fall under the umbrella of the Cardiff registrar, companies incorporated in Scotland fall under the Edinburgh registrar and those incorporated in Northern Ireland are responsible the Belfast registrar.
+Companies House oversees and ensures the compliance of all UK registered companies under company law.
+This can vary depending on the jurisdiction of the registrar – companies incorporated in England and Wales fall under the umbrella of the Cardiff registrar, companies incorporated in Scotland fall under the Edinburgh registrar, and those incorporated in Northern Ireland fall under the responsibility of the Belfast registrar.

-As well as processing all documentation relating to the incorporation and dissolution of companies, all statutory documentation relevant to currently trading limited companies is submitted to Companies House for acceptance and registration.
-This is made available to the general public as is information about limited companies that have traded in the past but have now ceased operations are made available to the general public.
+Companies House processes all the documentation relating to the incorporation and dissolution of companies and all statutory documentation that relates to limited companies that are currently trading.
+This information, and information about limited companies that have traded in the past but have now ceased operations are made available to the general public.

-The majority of new companies that are incorporated in the UK are ‘Limited’ (abbreviated to Ltd) because this private limited company structure is used by businesses who intend to generate profits, in the form of dividends or salaries, for their shareholders which can be extremely tax efficient.
+The majority of new companies that are incorporated in the UK are ‘Limited’ (abbreviated to Ltd).
+The private limited company structure enables companies that generate profits to pay their shareholders using a tax efficient blend of salary and dividends.

-Another reason this type of company is popular is because it limits the financial liability of the shareholders should the company become insolvent or face liquidation in the future.
-Because the company itself is a separate legal entity that is owned by the shareholders, this means that each shareholder is only responsible for the amount of company debt equal to the value of their own shareholding thus their personal finances are protected.
+Another reason this type of company is popular is because it limits the financial liability of the shareholders should the company become insolvent or face liquidation at any time.
+Because the company is a separate legal entity that is owned by the shareholders, each shareholder is only responsible for the amount of company debt equal to the value of their own shareholding, i.e. their personal finances are protected.

 Other benefits of a private limited by share company include:

-Limited by guarantee is a type of company formation used mostly by non-profit or not-for-profit organisations such as a sports club or association, an organisation that entails membership or a workers’ co-operative, i.e. one that does not intend to make a profit.
+Limited by guarantee is a type of company formation that is used mostly by non-profit or not-for-profit organisations such as sports clubs/associations, organisations that are member-based, or workers’ co-operatives, i.e. companies that do not intend to make a profit.

 This type of company has guarantees and guarantors instead of shares and shareholders.
-Unlike shareholders who often take a dividend out of a company, guarantors do not take any share of the profits of a limited by guarantee company allowing any such profits to remain in the company to further its objectives but they do guarantee to pay a certain amount of money towards the debts of the company.
+Unlike shareholders who often take dividend (payments) out of the company, guarantors do not take any share of the profits of a limited by guarantee company which allows any such profits to remain in the company to further its objectives.
+However, Guarantors must guarantee, i.e. are required to pay a certain amount of money towards any debts the company incurs.

-The advantages of a limited by guarantee company is that, because it has members who act as guarantors rather than shareholders/owners, this means there is limited financial liability for the guarantors’ own personal finances which remain protected should the company face financial difficulties or any legal process.
+The advantages of a limited by guarantee company is that, because it has members who act as guarantors rather than shareholders/owners, there is limited financial risk for the guarantors’ own personal finances which remain protected should the company face financial difficulties or any legal actions.

 A limited by guarantee company must have the following:

-Many professional businesses, such as solicitors, accountants, consultants and doctors, that have traditionally operated in partnerships form a Limited Liability Partnership (LLP) to reduce their exposure to personal financial loss.
+Many professional businesses, such as solicitors, accountants, consultants and doctors, that have traditionally operated in partnerships tend to form a Limited Liability Partnership (LLP) to reduce their exposure to any personal financial loss.

-Unlike companies limited by shares and companies limited by guarantee, LLPs do not have shareholders or guarantors.
-Instead, this type of company has members of which there must be at least two although there is no maximum number of members that the company can have.
+Unlike companies limited by shares and companies limited by guarantee, LLPs do not have shareholders or guarantors but members.
+In this company structure there must be a minimum of two members.
+There is no maximum number of members that the company can have.
 Members can reside and work from anywhere in the world.

 A limited liability partnership must have the following: